2017 Tournament Rules

 If lightning is visible, and is determined to be within a 6 mile radius of the park, the game shall be suspended until it is determined that the lightning has moved a safe distance away.
 This determination will be made by the medical staff and tournament directors utilizing technology and instruments that measure lightning distance.
 We may ask that all participants and fans leave the park facilities if it is deemed the lightning is too close.
 All communications concerning lightning will be relayed via our text messaging service so make sure you have registered your cell phone for this service!

-The parent or legal guardian of every rostered player will need to complete and sign the Parental Waiver and Release of Liability form located on the Online Team Check-In page of this website.
+The parent or legal guardian of every rostered player will need to complete and sign the Parental Waiver and Release of Liability form located on the Online Team Check-In page.
 Once this form has been completed and signed by ALL the parents of rostered players, it needs to be uploaded by MAY 15, 2017.

 Parking is FREE and available at designated areas.
 Be prepared to arrive early should you need to walk from parking lot to baseball field.
-Limited shuttle service will be available, but we cannot guarantee that the shuttle will be available for your party when you arrive at the park.
+Limited, golf cart shuttle service will be available, but we cannot guarantee that the shuttle will be available for your party when you arrive at the park.
 We are not responsible for any damaged vehicles, theft or loss of property.